MoonPoet/xaprb-src/content/blog/silence-is-violence.md

 Imagine I'm present when someone who occupies the same power spaces as I, does something objectionable.
 For example, another man says something about a woman.
 Perhaps the man says, "I just kiss.
-I don’t even wait.
-And when you’re a star, they let you do it.
+I don't even wait.
+And when you're a star, they let you do it.
 You can do anything."

 What do I do?